maxtkc/mvths-wiki/docs/017a-ohms-circuit.rst

 Ohms Law with Resistors
 ======================

-In this lesson you are going to learn about resistors in circuits and using Ohms law to calculate both current and resistance values.
+In this lesson you are going to learn about using Ohms law to calculate both current and resistance values.

 **Reading resistor values:** Note that the values beginning with R are an artifact of the schematic software used to make these circuits.
 R2 just a label for that resistor.
 The value of the resistor is indicated either with an R or K at the end of the number, and this is a bit confusing.
 An R at the end of the number just means that this is a resistor value.
 So, 470R means 470 ohms.
 A K at the end of the number indicates engineering notation.
 So, 470K means 470,000 ohms.